shivammalviya712/Self-balancing-bot/README.md

 - Code for timer interrupts is written in this file.

 ## RCModule
-- This files class of Xbee is defined.
+- In this files, class of Xbee is defined.

 # Control Architecture